fynerain/ScapeNet/README.md

 # Current Abilities

-- Able to send and receive packets on either the client or server.
-- Able to customise behaviour apon receiving packet, on either the client or server.
 - Able to create custom packets, wich can hold any data Lidgren is able to send.
+- Able to send and receive packets on either the client or server, and perfrom fully custom behaviours upon receving said packet.
-- Able to provide unique player id's and object id's, as well as keep those synced between all clients.
+- System to provide unique player id's and object id's, as well as keep those synced between all clients, as well as handle player joins and disconnects.
 (Unity_Networker)

 # Limitations